alibaba/GraphScope/docs/graphscope_for_data_scientists.md

-# GrpahScope for Data Scientists
+# GraphScope for Data Scientists

 A large number of real-world datasets can be naturally represented by graphs.
 Typical cases are knowledge graphs, social networks, traffic networks and web graphs.
 Given the ever-growing amount of graph data available, graph computation, which tries to explore underlying insights hidden in graph data, has attracted increasing attention from data scientists.